Last Updated: 2020-10-28

 which is the new base class for the rating-element

 .
-Next you import html
+Next you keep your html

 which allows us to define css tagged template literals for css math, templating, and other features under the hood.